SheldonWu0327/LIFBench-2024/README.md

 ### Construct Dataset

+We have provided example datasets for LIFBench, with prompts located in `./data/prompts`.
+You can skip this step, if no need for dataset expansion.

+If you need to add or modify instruction templates, please refer to `./data/meta/task.json`.

-Set the desired length range for data generation in `./scripts/generate_prompts.sh`.
+Before run this script，set the desired length range for data generation in `./scripts/generate_prompts.sh`.

 ```bash
 bash ./scripts/generate_prompts.sh